 If you’re breastfeeding, frequent feedings are important to help encourage your milk supply.

-A general guideline is that formula fed infants eat every three to four hours and breastfed babies eat about every two to three.
-This is just a general guideline as each baby has their own needs.
-If it’s during the day and your baby has gone more than five hours without eating, they need to be woken up and fed.
+A general guideline is that formula-fed infants eat every three to four hours and breastfed babies eat about every two to three.
+This is just a general guideline, as each baby has their own needs.
+If it’s daytime and your baby has gone more than five hours without eating, they need to be woken up and fed.
 Allowing your baby to have extended sleep periods without eating greatly increases his chance of dehydration.

 The first few days, even weeks, are usually pretty uneventful.
-Depending on the season, you’ll probably only need diapers, wipes, a safe place for baby to sleep and several changes of clothes.
+Depending on the season, you’ll probably only need diapers, wipes, a safe place for baby to sleep, and several changes of clothes.
 Babies have a habit of having bowel movements either during a feed or directly afterwards.
 Those first couple BM’s may take you by surprise also.
 Meconium stools may still be present, that thick, black, mucusy stool.
-Depending on what you’re feeding your baby will influence their stools.
+What you’re feeding your baby will influence their stools.
 You could expect thinner, yellow “seedy” stools from a breastfed baby and darker, thicker stools from formula.

-For the first few weeks, you’ll find that all your baby is going to do is eat, sleep, spit up and mess diapers.
+For the first few weeks, you’ll find that all your baby is going to do is eat, sleep, spit up, and fill diapers.
 They are totally dependent on you for all their needs.
 Since they can’t speak, when they need something, they will cry.
 At first, you’re not going to have any idea what they need.
 Most parents find that they try several things each time their baby cries.
-Your baby might cry because they are hungry, are cold or too warm, messed their diaper, have a stomach ache, are over stimulated or possibly just want held.
+Your baby might cry because they are hungry, are cold or too warm, filled their diaper, have a stomach ache, are over stimulated or possibly just want to be held.
 It is impossible to spoil a newborn.
 As new as being a new parent is to you, being a baby is a new experience to your child.
-They were just in a nice snug warm environment and now everything is bright and loud.
+They were just in a nice snug warm environment, and now everything is bright and loud.